UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 Download this latest guide as a PDF:

-Universal Studios Japan - Park Area Guide
+Universal Studios Japan - Park Areas Guide

 The park is split into 10 themed areas.
 These are: